 Students who were enrolled on March 13, 2020, the date of the President’s Declaration of National Emergency and who meet basic eligibility criteria for federal financial aid will be considered for these funds initially.
-A supplemental application will be available at a later date (TBD) to all enrolled students as of the date of the application.
+A supplemental application will be available to all enrolled students as of October 31, 2020.

 Am I required to file a FAFSA (Free Application for Federal Student Aid)?